 Section 1: Manly to The Spit [9.2km]

-Arguably Sydney’s most popular walk, you’re unlikely to be on your own along the Manly Scenic Walkway (the first section of the Harbour to Hawkesbury route) – even on a weekday.
+Arguably Sydney’s most popular walk and the busiest section of the Harbour to Hawkesbury bushwalk, you’re unlikely to be on your own along the Manly Scenic Walkway (the first section of the Harbour to Hawkesbury route) – even on a weekday.
 Starting at Manly Wharf, the Fairlight Walking Track hugs the coastline fairly closely as it heads north-west.
 It passes the sdecluded Delwood Beach and Kay Ye My Point, a fishing spot named after the Aboriginal name for Manly Cove.
 After passing Fairlight Beach, the track is called North Harbour Walk from the Manly Boatshed.
 It circles around North Harbour to reach the picturesque Forty Baskets Beach (believed to be named after a catch of 40 baskets of fish sent to a contingent of people detained at the North Head Quarantine Station).

 The track then enters Sydney Harbour National Park, and the most scenic part of the walk.
 The path, which is now the Reef Beach Track, follows the coastline and past the quiet Reef Beach, once a depression-era camping ground and later proclaimed a nude beach.
 Veering inland and onto the Dobroyd Head Track, there’s a great lookout with views of Crater Cove.
 Below the lookout and above the cliffs of Dobroyd Head are glimpses of a “ghost village“ – simple huts constructed between 1923 and 1963, and abandoned in 1984.